iSkytran/data-gandalf/frontend/README.md

     docker build . -t frontend
     ```

 2. Once built, the container can be run in the background.
-This will run in production mode.
+This currently runs in development mode.

     ```bash
     docker run -dit --name frontend -p 3000:3000 frontend